tacatac/ansible_svc_module/README.md

     distro = args[0][0].params['distro]

-The function signature has now been simplified, making it more readable, since only one argument is given to the Svc instance (`svc = Svc(module)`):
+The solution adopted here is to simplify the function signature, making it more readable, since only one argument is given to the Svc instance (`svc = Svc(module)`):

     def _load_dist_subclass(cls, module):
         ...